- Search The Registry

 - My Account

 On this date in 1928, James Forman was born.
-He was an African American civil rights activist who is credited with giving the Student Nonviolent Coordinating Committee (SNCC) its organizational base.
+He was a Black civil rights activist.

 Born in Chicago, Forman spent his early years living with his grandmother on a farm in Marshall County, Mississippi.
 When he was six, his parents took him to Chicago, where he attended a Roman Catholic grammar school before transferring to a public school in fifth grade.
 Until he was a teenager, Forman used the surname of his stepfather, John Rufus, a gas station manager, rather than that of his real father, Jackson Forman, a Chicago cab driver.

 Forman graduated from Englewood High School in 1947 with honors and then served in the Air Force before entering the University of Southern California in 1952.
 After being beaten and arrested by police at the beginning of his second college semester, Forman transferred to Roosevelt University in Chicago, where he became a leader in student politics and chairman of the university's delegation to the National Student Association conference in 1956.

 He graduated in 1957 and attended Boston University as a graduate student.
-While reporting for the Chicago Defender in 1960, James Forman learned of black farmers in Tennessee who had been evicted by their white landlords for registering to vote.
+While reporting for the Chicago Defender in 1960, James Forman learned of Black farmers in Tennessee had been evicted by their white landlords for registering to vote.
 In support, Forman joined a program sponsored by the Congress of Racial Equality (CORE) that provided relief services to the displaced farmers.
-Later that year, he participated in "Freedom Rides," in which blacks rode in buses throughout the South testing court-ordered integration of public transportation.
+Later that year, he participated in "Freedom Rides," in which Blacks rode in buses throughout the South testing court-ordered integration of public transportation.